cainy19com/cainy19com.github.io/correlation.md

 Why correlation, covariance and variance are related as such?

-Google search, some good answers.
+Google search, a good answer.

 https://stats.stackexchange.com/a/635640

 ---

-The key insight is vector product.
+The key insight from the answer is vector dot product.

 https://www.mathsisfun.com/algebra/vectors-dot-product.html